 As the official MPO for the region, CCRPC is required to prepare and update a number of planning documents that detail the investments and planning activities that will help improve regional transportation.
 They include:

 Updated every five years, the MTP sets out a vision for the development of the region’s transportation infrastructure over the next twenty years.
 It includes goals and objectives, analysis of regional trends and planned improvement projects throughout the county in all modes of transportation.

 Updated annually, the TIP is a three-year agenda of improvement projects.
 To be eligible for federal funding, proposed projects must be approved by the CCRPC Commissioners for inclusion in the TIP.

 Updated annually, the UPWP summarizes the transportation planning activities of the CCRPC Transportation planning staff, its member agencies and other transportation and planning agencies conducting work in the region.

-This agreement between the Chittenden County Transportation Authority (CCTA), the CCRPC, and VTrans, became effective on May 18, 2016.
+This agreement between Green Mountain Transit (GMT), CCRPC, and VTrans, became effective on May 18, 2016.
 The USDOT specifies the need for an agreement between these three entities to identify the responsibilities in cooperatively carrying out transportation planning.
-Additonally, CCTA, CCRPC and VTrans seek to strengthen their working relationship through open communications, shared objectives, and a collaborative approach to problem solving.
-View the Agreement »
+Additonally, GMT, CCRPC and VTrans seek to strengthen their working relationship through open communications, shared objectives, and a collaborative approach to problem solving.

 One standing committee — the Transportation Advisory Committee, or TAC — makes recommendations on action items to be considered by the full Board of Directors.
 The TAC is composed of planners and engineers from member agencies, as well as appointed representatives of various regional interest groups.
 As warranted, the TAC will appoint special subcommittees to focus on specific topics or projects.